sernat243/E-commerce-Back-End/README.md

    - GET routes are available for categories, products, and tags, and they return data in formatted JSON.
    - POST, PUT, and DELETE routes can be used to create, update, and delete data in the database.

+4. [Click Here](https://watch.screencastify.com/v/veXFPySQUgPjUQ8Yic27) to see a walkthrough video.

 ## Questions

 If you have any questions or need further assistance, please feel free to [contact me](mailto:gs.devprog@gmail.com).